hnakamur/rustc-deb/src/doc/book/getting-started.md

 rebuilds your project if they’ve changed since the last time you built it.

-With simple projects, Cargo doesn't bring a whole lot over just using `rustc`, but it will become useful in future.
+With simple projects, Cargo doesn't bring a whole lot over just using `rustc`, but it will become useful in the future.
 This is especially true when you start using crates; these are synonymous with a ‘library’ or ‘package’ in other programming languages.
 For complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.
 Using Cargo, you can run `cargo